Home » Programs » Seminars and Lectures » Donald Devine Seminars

 About Dr. Donald Devine

 Before and after his government service, Devine was an academic who taught for 14 years as an associate professor of government and politics at the University of Maryland and for a decade as a professor of Western civilization at Bellevue University.
-He is a columnist and author of ten books, including his most recent “The Enduring Tension: Capitalism and the Moral Order.”
+He is a columnist and author of 12 books, including his most recent “Thinking About Freedom and Tradition: Understanding the Philosophers Who Make the Case for Western Civilization.”
 Devine served as an advisor to Reagan from 1976 to 1985, to Sen. Bob Dole from 1988–1996 and to Steve Forbes between 1998–2000.

 Book Dr. Devine

-If you’re interested in scheduling Dr. Donald Devine to speak at your event, please contact Jane Mack at jmack@TFAS.org.
+If you’re interested in scheduling Dr. Donald Devine to speak at your event, please contact Steve Slattery at sslattery@TFAS.org.
 For media inquiries, please contact Kristin Underwood at info@TFAS.org or 202.986.0384.

 Twitter